stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 What is on my bookshelf?
 Just a lot of British white nerd sh-__[bleep]__.
-Genuinely, like it's one of things where through recent events a lot of people will be like, "Hey, what's on my bookshelf?" and it turns out it's a bunch of white men on mine. [__TIM:__ Oh no!]
+Genuinely, like it's one of those things where, through recent events, a lot of people will be like, "Hey, what's on my bookshelf?" and it turns out it's a bunch of white men on mine.

+#### TIM

+Oh no!

+#### BEN

 You know, you've got your Ian M Banks-es-- Oh, that's not entirely true.
 I've got the *Rivers of London* stuff.

 #### TIM